 What Is Arthritis?

 Arthritis is an inflammation of the joints and it affects over 350 million people worldwide.
 Arthritis can occur in one joint or in multiple joints, but the most common joints affected by the condition include the knee, hip, shoulder, neck, spine, and small joints like those in the hands or feet.
 While there are over 100 types of this painful condition, the two most common types are osteoarthritis, caused by wear and tear or injury of the cartilage that cushions the joints, and rheumatoid arthritis, caused by an autoimmune disorder.
-For more information on how Innovations Stem Cell Center treats rheumatoid arthritis, click here.
-Osteoarthritis usually develops gradually with age and is a common ailment for patients over the age of 40, but some patients may develop the condition as young as adolescence.
-Symptoms of arthritis include pain in the joints, swelling, and stiffness.
+For more information on how Innovations Stem Cell Center treats rheumatoid arthritis, Stem Cell Therapy for Rheumatoid Arthritis Osteoarthritis usually develops gradually with age and is a common ailment for patients over the age of 40, but some patients may develop the condition as young as adolescence.
+Symptoms of arthritis include pain in the joints, swelling, and stiffness, see our blog Can Arthritis Flare Up

 Am I a Candidate for Stem Cells for Arthritis?